Introduction of Clay Product

 If you are given a list of various engineering materials, are you able to find out (identify) the clay products from them?

-Can you state the standard requirements of a quality brick with reference relevant IS?
+Can you state the standard requirements of a quality brick with reference to relevant IS?

 Let’s discuss the above matter within the scope of this lesson.